Raainshe/Emby-Torrent-Bot/README.md

 1. **Tracking:** When a torrent is added via `/addmagnet`, the bot automatically starts tracking its download time.
 2. **Completion Detection:** When a torrent completes downloading, the bot calculates the total download duration.
-3. **Seeding Time Calculation:** The bot sets a seeding stop time equal to 10 times the download duration (10x multiplier).
+3. **Seeding Time Calculation:** The bot sets a seeding stop time based on a configurable multiplier of the download duration (default: 10x, configurable via `SEEDING_TIME_MULTIPLIER` environment variable).
 4. **Automatic Stopping:** The bot checks every 5 minutes for torrents that have exceeded their seeding time limit and automatically pauses them.
 5. **Status Monitoring:** Use `/seedstatus` to view the current seeding time management status for all tracked torrents.

-**Example:** If a torrent takes 30 minutes to download, it will be automatically stopped from seeding after 5 hours (30 minutes × 10) of seeding time.
+**Example:** If a torrent takes 30 minutes to download and `SEEDING_TIME_MULTIPLIER=10`, it will be automatically stopped from seeding after 5 hours (30 minutes × 10) of seeding time.
+If you set `SEEDING_TIME_MULTIPLIER=5`, it would stop after 2.5 hours instead.

 This system helps maintain good seeding ratios while preventing torrents from seeding indefinitely, which is especially useful for private trackers with ratio requirements.